Where would I have been in life without all this? I lost so much time.

 So be mad!
 Grieve.
 Swear at the sky.
 But also keep your eye on what adds to your life—and what doesn’t.
 You already spent years waiting on someone else’s version of paradise.
 Why not take what you’ve learned through it to build your own?

-“Trauma is not just an event that took place sometime in the past; it is also the imprint left by that experience on mind, brain, and body.” — The Body Keeps the Score
+As trauma specialist Bessel van der Kolk reminds us, trauma isn’t just an event that takes place in the past, but also the imprint left by that experience (The Body Keeps the Score).

 Now What?

+You don’t have to pretend it didn’t matter.
+But you also don’t have to let it define the rest of your life, either.
 You may not have had a choice then, but you do now.
 You can let it eat at you, or you can extract what’s useful and count that as compensation.

 Not as a way to excuse the damage.
 But as a way to make damn sure it ends with you—and not inside you.

 The truth is, you lost time.
 That’s real.
 You’d be totally justified in resenting it.
 But you also gained something most people can never touch: a vivid, deep, and hard-earned understanding of control, conscience, and what it actually means to be free.
+Your morals and values are yours because you built them, so nobody can every use them against you again.